calgo-lab/error-paper/profiling/README.md

 ## Comments on Hardware

 Our results were obtained from the BHT Berlin compute cluster with 32000m CPU and 16Gb RAM used for each data type though only one process and one core was used per instance of runtime and memory profile.
-Further system specifications are in the paper.
+Further system specifications are available in the paper and upon request.